aldahick/athena/README.md

 ## Development

 We use the [Node test runner](https://nodejs.org/api/test.html#running-tests-from-the-command-line), so make sure to install Node.JS v18.13 / v19.2 or higher.
+If you're creating new versions, you'll want to use PNPM so that dependencies are resolved before publish.

 To publish new versions, run `pnpm version <new-version>` in the appropriate package directory; a new Git tag will be pushed, and the CI will publish the package automatically (see statuses [here](https://github.com/aldahick/athena/actions)).